adulau/napkin-text-analysis/README.md

 ~~~~
 usage: napkin.py [-h] [-v V] [-f F] [-t T] [-s] [-o O] [-l L] [--verbatim]
+                 [--no-flushdb]

 Extract statistical analysis of text

 optional arguments:
   -h, --help    show this help message and exit
   -v V          verbose output
   -f F          file to analyse
   -t T          maximum value for the top list (default is 100) -1 is no limit
   -s            display the overall statistics (default is False)
   -o O          output format (default is csv), json
   -l L          language used for the analysis (default is en)
   --verbatim    Don't use the lemmatized form, use verbatim. (default is the
                 lematized form)
+  --no-flushdb  Don't flush the redisdb, useful when you want to process
+                multiple files and aggregate the results. (by default the
+                redis database is flushed at each run)
 ~~~~

 # example usage of napkin